BackToTheCode/project.vault-maker/README.md

 - Integration Tests: All integration tests will be housed in this folder
 - Components: Any component that is not a page can be found here.
 The folder is subdivided into atomic components (elements) and molecular components (blocks)

-## Testing approach

-- This project draws heavily on Kent C Dodds testing philosophy
-- No snapshots tests as any changes typically are intentionally
-- Few unit tests given the likelihood of testing implementation details.
-Use react-testing-library to address this issue
-- Heavily favour integration tests using react-testing-library to test real world application behaviour

 ## Technology

 ### 💰Dai.js